eastlondoner/gdns/README.md

 gdns
 ====

-gdns is a dns proxy server
+gdns is a dns proxy server.
+I've shamelessly forked this from github.com/fangdingjun and added a few tweaks to:
+ 1) make it usable as a library and
+ 1) support wildcard hosts (route *.foo.bar to a particular IP)

 features